goztag/MTaxi/README.md

 ```

-- sample_sheep.bam : sample aligned to sheep mitochondrial reference
+- sample_sheep.bam : Sample aligned to sheep mitochondrial reference
-- sample_goat.bam : sample aligned to goat mitochondrial reference
+- sample_goat.bam : Sample aligned to goat mitochondrial reference
-- outf: Name of the output file.
-The output file will be created as "outf.txt" under the same directory as that of run_MTaxi.py
+- outf: Name of the output file, which will be created as "outf.txt"

 <br />